-Stoilensky Mining and Enriching Plant is one of the three leading Russian enterprises for the production of iron ore.
+Stoilensky Mining and Beneficiation Plant is one of the three leading Russian enterprises for the production of iron ore.
 Stoilensky GOK is one of the most profitable mining companies in the world.
 It is a unique enterprise that combines high efficiency, low production costs and the highest quality products.
 High-grade ore and banded iron formations are mined using the open-pit method.
 High-grade ore with a high iron content (50-56%) is immediately shipped to consumers, and banded iron formations are ground up and sent to a dressing plant, where iron ore concentrate is extracted by means of magnetic separation.
 Railway transport and ore transhipment at railway stations are used in the process of production at the enterprise.

 Using the VG Railway the enterprise's stations are integrated into a single data-processing network.
 Station attendants simply observe the trains' movements without needing to manually control call signs: the routing system automatically transfers trains from section to section and from station to station through the hauls.

-The company's plans for further development of the system involve automatic optimisation of cargo flows and logistics processes in rail transport.
+The company's plans for further development of the system involve automatic optimisation of cargo flows and logistics processes in the rail transport.

 - Improving the efficiency of locomotive control;